 Disable SSLv3 to avoid POODLE attack in web.py

-Reading time: 1 minute Suggest an edit
+Tags: Reading time: 1 minute Suggest a change

 An open source application that I contribute to uses web.py to provide a web server platform for its services alongside the other platforms available.
 I recently updated it to use a sane set of default ciphers and to disable the SSLv3 protocol in order to avoid the POODLE attack the Internet is currently buzzing about.
 Here's an abstract example so that you can do this yourself at home.